 Class Component Grade weight

-Class participation 5%
+Class participation 10%

-Quizzes (3@15% each) 45%
+Quizzes (3@10% each) 30%

+Class project 30%

-Final Exam 50%
+Final Exam (online) 30%

 Total 100%

-Quizzes: Quizzes are designed to focus on material that was just covered.
+Quizzes (online): Quizzes are designed to focus on material that was just covered.
 They will be approximately 20 minutes in length and will consist of a number of multiple-choice questions.
+You will write the quizzes in cuLearn.

-Final exam: The date and location of the final exam will be announced through the University's normal procedures for such matters.
+Final exam (online): You will write the final exam in cuLearn.
+The date and location of the final exam will be announced through the University's normal procedures for such matters.
 Be sure that you are available for the final exam.
 Allowance will not be made for conflicting travel plans.
-The final exam is for evaluation purposes, not instruction.
-It will not be returned to students.